AdityaYinaganti/scripts-for-ease/README.md

  This bash script can be used to login to the replicated console whenever the user wants to redeploy the server.

  ### Bash script
- Run the sript with no flags but the name of the server you want to access the replicated server for bash console.sh qa-demo-26-1
+ Run the sript with no flags but the name of the server you want to access the replicated server for. bash console.sh qa-demo-26-1